Stock Island, Florida: Education

 Monroe County School District operates public schools serving Stock Island.
 Three schools in the City of Key West, Gerald Adams on Stock Island and Horace O'Bryant Middle School and Key West High School, located on Key West Island, serve Stock Island.
 College of the Florida Keys is located here as well.

 About the community

 The community tends to be residential in character, rather than the tourist-oriented Key West, with a year-round population.
-Stock Island has a thriving artist community with specific enclaves that encompass two or more artists/shops: Stock Yard Studios, the Art Shack, Washed Up Studios, Art at the Perry Hotel, Studios at Stock Island Marina Village & Studios at Safe Harbor.
+Stock Island has a thriving artist community with specific enclaves that encompass artists/shops.
 Ten marinas and boat yards on the island are home to live-aboard residents, offer transient slips, charters and water sports activities.
-3D Boat Yard, Cow Key Marina, Hurricane Hole Restaurants & Marina, Murray Marine, Ocean's Edge Key West Hotel and Marina, Robbie's Full Service Marina, Safe Harbor Marina, Stock Island Marina Village/Perry Hotel and Marina, Stock Island Yacht Club & Marina and Sunset Marina.

-There are many restaurants and food trucks Chicos Cantina, Croissants de Stock Island, Dolphin Deli, El Mocho, El Siboney Stock Island, Hog Fish Bar & Grill, Hurricane Joe's Bar & Grill, Lost Kitchen Supper Club, Matt's Stock Island Kitchen & Bar, Sloppy Joe's Dockside, One Love Food Truck, Roostica Wood-Fired Pizza, Dolphin Deli, Salty Oyster Dockside Bar & Grill, Stock Island Barrel House, Stock Rock Cafe, Taco Express, The Club at Stock Island Yacht Club, The Jerk, Until It's Gone, Yahman's Authentic Jamaican Jerk Shack, and Yellowfin Bar & Grill.
-There is one distillery and two craft breweries.
+There are many restaurants and food trucks, a distillery and two craft breweries.

 I Love Stock Island runs a three-day festival in December featuring a lighted boat parade, tours of the island, and culinary contests.
 They also promote the artist and business community and organize quarterly island-wide clean up days.

 The Key West Golf Club and residential complex, which takes up nearly one-quarter of the island is on the City of Key West side.